What are the ChatGPT free and paid versions?

 Projects

-ChatGPT Projects are available for paid version users only.
+ChatGPT Projects are available for free and paid version users.
 This feature lets you keep chats, files, context, and instructions in one place for continuous work.
 You can create a Project by simply dragging a chat to the project folder.

 Moreover, there’s an option to set up project-only memory where previous memories aren’t taken into account.

-ChatGPT Plus lets you have up to 20 files per project and upload 10 of those at the same time.
+ChatGPT Plus lets you have up to 25 files per project and upload 10 of those at the same time.
+ChatGPT Free offers a just 3 files per day.

 Tasks